Lauterbrunnen Waterfall

 Alternate Day 1: A Day of Castles and Rivers in Schaffhausen

-Prefer a smaller town than the large city of Zurich?
+Would you prefer a smaller town than the large city of Zurich?
 Embark on a day of adventure by hopping on a train to Schaffhausen, just north of Zurich.
 This small town is known for its beautifully preserved medieval castle, Munot, which offers panoramic views of the old town and the mighty Rhine.

 Next, it’s time to explore the grandeur of nature at the Rhine Falls, the largest waterfall in Europe.
 A guided tour will take you close to the roaring waters, an experience that will thrill the kids.
 Remember to use your Swiss Pass for unlimited travel and discounts.